-Predicting gifted trajectories from neurocomputational parameters and SES We first investigated which parameters, intrinsic or extrinsic, predicted nongifted, sustained gifted, or renorming outcomes at the final time point.
+2.4.
+Predicting gifted trajectories from neurocomputational parameters and SES time point.
 Different options were available for performing this analysis: by assessing whether there were reliable between-group differences for each parameter; via a multinomial logistic regression with the parameters as predictors and the group category as the outcome; or via a linear discriminant analysis to identify which linear combination of parameters best discriminated each pair of groups.
 Each method has limitations, including possible violations of assumptions of the ANOVAs, in terms of normal distribution of scores and unequal groups, as well as multiple comparisons; limitations in the fit of the logistic regression model to the data, and use of linear combinations of parameters when computationally, artificial neural network parameters are primarily non-linear in the way they interact.
-Both ANOVA and logistic regression methods were chosen and are compared in Table 1.
+Both ANOVA and logistic regression methods are presented here and are compared in Table 2.
+Linear discriminant analyses were also run and produced similar results.
 The table shows pair-wise group comparisons, including effect sizes and statistical significance for those parameters where one or other reliably distinguished the groups.
 Parameters are grouped by their processing roles identified in the Methods.